Imperial Order Daughters of the Empire: Imperialism and race

 The discriminatory practices of the IODE were not, however, confined to its propagation of the belief in a distinct, superior "British race."
 The IODE also aimed to actively discourage the immigration of visible minorities and people of colour to Canada.
 The most infamous example of such hostility to non-white immigrants occurred in 1911, when the Edmonton chapter of the IODE petitioned the minister of the interior, Frank Oliver, to ban Black immigrants to Western Canada.
 "We view with alarm the continuous and rapid influx of Negro settlers," they wrote. "[This] immigration will have the immediate effect of… discouraging white settlement in the vicinity of the Negro farms and will depreciate the value of all holdings within such areas."

 Archives

 There is an Imperial Order Daughters of the Empire fonds at Library and Archives Canada.
 The archive comprises documents (minutes, records, etc.) and ephemera of the organization spanning the period from 1900 to 1986.
 It covers the date range 1900 to 2000.
-The extent of the fonds is: